|VPN||Norton Secure VPN|

 - The refund policy is convoluted and difficult

 - The collect lots of data (a far cry from a zero-logs VPN).

 Features offered by the product (including vital ones like an automatic kill switch) are only available for certain operating systems, further complicating the decision-making process.

 Despite its pedigree and usability, we can’t really recommend this particular VPN.
 But don’t worry.
 There are some excellent alternatives available.

 Alternatives to Norton Secure VPN

 Click the VPN name below to read our full review – or grab the discount for the best savings.
 All three of these VPNs have a 30 day money-back guarantee.

-For more info on our top recommendations, see our report on the Best VPN Services.
+For more info on our top recommendations, see our list of the best VPNs.